istio/istio.io/content/en/docs/setup/install/platform/ibm/index.md

 1. In your [cluster dashboard](https://cloud.ibm.com/kubernetes/clusters), click the name of a cluster.

-1. Click the **Add-ons** tab.
+1. Click the `Add-ons` tab.

 1. On the Istio card, click **Install**.
 The Istio check box is already selected.
-To also install the Istio extras and BookInfo sample app, select the Istio Extras and the Istio Sample check boxes.
+To also install the Istio extras and Bookinfo sample app, select the Istio Extras and the Istio Sample check boxes.

     {{< image link="./add-on-install.png" caption="Enable managed Istio add-ons in the IBM Cloud console" >}}

 1. Click Install.
-On the Istio card, verify that the add-ons you enabled are listed.
+On the Istio card, verify that the addons you enabled are listed.

 **To use the CLI**:

-1. Install the `istio`, `istio-extras`, and `istio-sample-bookinfo` add-ons.
+1. Install the `istio`, `istio-extras`, and `istio-sample-bookinfo` addons.

     {{< text bash >}}
     $ ibmcloud ks cluster-addon-enable istio --cluster <cluster_name_or_ID>